GenAIBioMed/GenAIBioMedAssignment2/docs/index.md

 ### c) Towards better performance

 Above we have only trained for 10 epochs, and for a subset of data: `test-0.tfr`  `train-0.tfr`  `valid-0.tfr`.
-Try out one of the follwing to see how you might improve the prediction head's performance.
+Try out one of the following to see how you might improve the prediction head's performance. (⚠️ make sure to change the checkpoint saving path -- otherwise you might overwrite the default checkpoint that you trained.
+Same goes for the prediction saving dir as well! you may want to rename the `npy` files that you already obtained)

 * Training for more epochs
 * Improving the prediction head architecture